The sudden passing of the beloved Wesley Head Football Coach & Athletic Director Mike Drass hit the Division III school hard on Monday.

 Coach Drass’s program produced multiple NFL players including current Philadelphia Eagles quarterback Joe Callahan (who spent the last two seasons at Green Bay Packers as third-string quarterback) and recently undrafted offensive lineman Matt Gono who signed with the Atlanta Falcons after the NFL Draft.

 Drass was more than a coach, he was a mentor to the student-athletes that he coached and wanted them to be successful on and off the field.

 Former Wesley quarterback Callahan talked about just how Drass mentored him in his time at the school to Delaware News Journal’s Martin Frank.

 “He would always talk to me when there was something I was dealing with on or off the field,” Callahan said.
 “He’d say, ‘Imagine if me or your parents were standing right behind you.
 What would you do?’

 “I always felt like he was there guiding me.
 It’s rare that you meet someone in life like that.
 It’s just a really sad day.”

 Offensive Coordinator Chip Knapp also saw that it was more than just football for Drass who worked with him since 1989.

 Knapp told the News Journal that family was the most important thing to Coach Drass.

 “Family meant everything to Mike.
 It wasn’t just football.
 We have a large football family.
-He touched so many lives — players, people who work here, students, faculty, staffers.
+He touched so many lives — players, people who work here, students, faculty, and staffers.
 He touched thousands of lives.”

-Knapp and the rest of coaches also brought the players that were on campus to celebrate the impact that Coach Drass had on their lives.
+Knapp and the rest of the coaches also brought the players that were on campus to celebrate the impact that Coach Drass had on their lives.